akhil-17/PokerSlam-3/README.md

 ### MVVM Architecture with Service Layer
 - **Models**: Pure data structures representing game entities and state.
 - **Views**: SwiftUI views responsible for UI layout and presentation.
-- **ViewModels**: Orchestrates data flow between Views and Services. `GameViewModel` acts as the central coordinator for the main game screen, managing dependencies between services and exposing combined state to the `GameView`.
+- **ViewModels**: Orchestrates data flow between Views and Services. `GameViewModel` acts as the central coordinator for the main game screen, managing dependencies between services (often injected via protocols like `HapticsManaging`) and exposing combined state to the `GameView`.
 - **Services**: Encapsulate specific domains of game logic (e.g., `GameStateManager`, `CardSelectionManager`, `HapticsManager`).
 They manage their own state and provide functionalities accessed by the ViewModel.
+Conform to protocols where necessary for dependency injection and testability.

 ### State Management
 - **ViewModel State**: `GameViewModel` uses `@Published` properties to expose necessary state derived from underlying services to `GameView`.
 - **Service State**: Services like `GameStateManager` and `CardSelectionManager` manage their internal state using `@Published` properties.
 - **Bindings**: SwiftUI bindings connect UI elements to the ViewModel's published state.
-- **Callbacks**: Services use callbacks (e.g., `onNewCardsDealt` in `GameStateManager`) to notify the `GameViewModel` of significant events, allowing the ViewModel to coordinate actions between services (e.g., updating eligibility in `CardSelectionManager` after cards are dealt).
+- **Callbacks & Combine**: Services use callbacks (e.g., `onNewCardsDealt` in `GameStateManager`) or Combine publishers to notify the `GameViewModel` of significant events or state changes, allowing the ViewModel to coordinate actions between services.

 ### Design Principles
-- Protocol-oriented programming
+- Protocol-oriented programming (using protocols like `HapticsManaging`)
 - Value types for models
 - Clean separation of concerns
 - Reactive programming with SwiftUI